Best Software for Solo Contractors in 2026 (Cheap, Simple, and Actually Useful)

 5–10 jobs per week: ServiceM8 on the pay-per-job model wins at this volume, especially if you’re on iPhone.
 The cost will be minimal and you’re only paying for what you use.
 Jobber Core is the alternative if you want flat-rate pricing and a more guided setup experience.

 10–20 jobs per week: Jobber Core or Housecall Pro Basic.
-At this volume, the time you save on invoicing, reminders, and customer communication more than covers the monthly fee.
+At this volume, the time you save on invoicing, reminders, and customer communication covers the monthly fee.
 Pick Housecall Pro if online booking and on-site payment collection are priorities.
 Pick Jobber if you value cleaner workflow design and you’re planning to eventually hire a helper.

 The One Mistake to Avoid